Dilhan-Ozturk/DLAnatomyArray/README.md

     The Endodermis needs to satisfy three criteria, specifically, to classify the cell, the shortest distance from its contour to the contour of the stele must be less than the set threshold ; the shortest distance from its center to the contour of the stele must be less than the set threshold ; the area of this cell must be less than the set threshold .

-    **Criteria for Exodermis Identification:**
+    **Criteria for Epidermis Identification:**

-    The Exodermis needs to satisfy three criteria, specifically, to classify the cell, the shortest distance from its contour to the contour of the section must be less than the set threshold ; the shortest distance from its center to the contour of the section must be less than the set threshold ; the area of this cell must be less than the set threshold .
+    The Epidermis needs to satisfy three criteria, specifically, to classify the cell, the shortest distance from its contour to the contour of the section must be less than the set threshold ; the shortest distance from its center to the contour of the section must be less than the set threshold ; the area of this cell must be less than the set threshold .

 ![Untitled](Untitled%2011.png)